towolf/towolf.github.com/docs/PsychGLImageProcessing/CreateGLOperator.markdown

 If you want to add multiple operations to the operator, you can use the AddToGLOperator\(\) command.

-GLOperators can also get assigned to the builtin stimulus post\-processing pipeline if they should affect all created visual stimuli.
-See 'help PsychImaging' \- the section about 'AddGLOperator'
+GLOperators can also get assigned to the builtin stimulus post-processing pipeline if they should affect all created visual stimuli.
+See 'help PsychImaging' - the section about 'AddGLOperator'